 Suddenly the storm stopped as quickly as it had started and the skies cleared with not a cloud in the sky and the silence seemed deafening.
 No one made a sound.
 Grandpa Ant and some of the others walked out of the cave entrance looking down at the stark devastation.
 Amelia asked Reese, in a whisper, why there were no bird or even cricket sounds.
 The stream was back to its normal size but the water lay still as in a pond.
 Every surviving bush and tree, as far as the eye could see, had no leaves.
 At least half the trees were blown over and many tree trunks snapped in half, leaving strange stumps in the landscape.
 “The birds are all blown away” said Harry sadly.

 The sound of horses neighing in the distance broke the silence and some of the wounded in the cave started moaning in pain again.
 The three limp bodies in the trees seemed to regain consciousness and one man began to climb down.
 Five minutes later the sound of horse hooves could be heard approaching and twenty men galloped across the stream and dismounted.
-The leader, Knight of the Realm Luke and five of his soldiers ran up the path to the cave entry and were so happy to see that the royal families and many of their comrades were alive and well.
+The leader, Sir Luke and five of his soldiers ran up the path to the cave entry and were so happy to see that the royal families and many of their comrades were alive and well.
 After brief discussion it was decided that all return to the castle and assess the damages to the people and kingdom.
 Luke reported that all the horses had survived the storm but one; it and it’s rider Saxon had been struck dead by lightning.
 The cave adventure would have to wait a few days at least.